quantmask/Advanced-RAG-Pipeline/README.md

    - The `PaddleOCR` and `PPStructure` libraries are employed to extract text and table structures from the images.

 3. **Table and Header Processing:**
    - Detected tables and headers are processed and stored using a custom `CSVHashMap` class.
-Headers are extracted using a custom logic that adjusts bounding boxes to crop relevant parts of the images.
+Headers are extracted using custom logic that adjusts bounding boxes to crop relevant parts of the images.

 4. **Web Scraping and Context Retrieval:**
    - For context retrieval, web pages are scraped using `requests` and `BeautifulSoup` if the information is not found in local documents.